FPIC - Food Processing Innovation Center

 Product Center Innovation Counselors are experienced in USDA and FDA regulatory requirements for food products at both the state and federal levels.
 The Product Center also works with experts from the office and associated consultants of the MSU Food Science department.
 Additional assistance can be provided in understanding the regulatory requirements placed upon products manufactured and sold in Michigan, either direct to the customer or through commercial channels.

-To find an Innovation Counselor or HI-VAT Team Member in your area to discuss your business or product needs with, you can:
+To find an Innovation Counselor or Accelerated Growth Services Team Member in your area to discuss your business or product needs with, you can:

 - Submit your Request for Counseling to us online.